 You will enhance your listening and speaking skills by hearing the specific rhythm and flow of Mandarin.

 The origin of everyday metaphors, semantics, and words or the base root of idioms embedded in a language is an integral part of the history and culture of the people who speak it.

 You will discover and understand the best aspects of the Chinese people’s culture and traditional history with Chinese cinemas.

 Where to watch Mandarin Chinese Movies?

-There are many websites and online streaming with a substantial and great selection of movies, dramas, and video shows to get you started!
+Many websites and online streaming have a substantial and great selection of movies, dramas, and video shows to get you started!